redhotvengeance/compiln-browserify/README.md

 compiln-browserify optionally accepts the `debug` option, which will enable debug mode for browserify.

-compiln-browserify also allows for integrating browserify plugins.
-Make sure to install the plugin via `npm` first, then pass the plugin name and optional arguments in the `options` (under the key `plugins`) when integrating compiln-browserify.
+compiln-browserify also allows for integrating browserify transforms.
+Make sure to install the transform via `npm` first, then pass the transform name in the `options` (under the key `transforms `) when integrating compiln-browserify.

 ## Contribute